Adam Majewski

-Adam Majewski (born 24 December 1973) is a Polish professional football manager and former player who most recently managed the Poland U21 national team.
+Adam Majewski (born 24 December 1973) is a Polish professional football manager and former player who currently manages Ekstraklasa club Wisła Płock.

 Playing career

 Majewski started his senior career with Wisła Płock.
 In 1999, after four years with Lech Poznań, he joined their archrivals Legia Warsaw, for whom he made 145 appearances and scored seven goals.
-After that, he played for Panionios G.S.S., Lech Poznań, and Zawisza Bydgoszcz.
+After that, he played for Panionios, Lech Poznań, and Zawisza Bydgoszcz.

 He spent his final years in Płock before retiring in 2010 after suffering a ligament tear.

 Managerial career

 Following retirement, Majewski joined Wisła Płock's staff as an assistant coach, under Jan Złomańczuk and Marcin Kaczmarek.
 In 2018, he became the head coach of Wisła's reserve side, playing in IV liga.

 On 10 June 2020, he took charge of I liga side Stomil Olsztyn.
 He held the role until 6 April 2021.

 On 8 July 2021, he was appointed manager of Stal Mielec, replacing Włodzimierz Gąsior.

 Six months after being dismissed from Stal in March 2023, on 22 September that year Majewski was named manager of the Poland U21 national team, taking over after Michał Probierz who was promoted to take charge of the senior team.
 On 15 October 2024, under the lead of Majewski, Poland U21 qualified for the 2025 UEFA European Under-21 Championship hosted in Slovakia.
 In June 2025, Majewski extended his contract until 2027.
 After losing all three games at the UEFA Under-21 Euro 2025, Majewski was replaced by Jerzy Brzęczek on 8 August 2025.

+On 22 June 2026, Majewski returned to Wisła Płock as their senior team manager on a two-year contract, with an option for a further year.